-Wallace is a fine example of an old mining town.
-It used to be the center of a lead, silver, and gold mining region.
-In 1903 President Teddy Roosevelt visited this town.
-The city of Wallace spent over $5000 on decorations and banners to welcome him.
+Wallace is a fine example of an old mining town and during its heyday, used to be the center of a lead, silver, and gold mining in this part of t he state.
+Even President Teddy Roosevelt visited in 1903 and the city spent over $5000 on decorations and banners to welcome him.
 At the time that was a lot of money.
 This town of about 1000 people is located about 15 miles west of the Montana border.
 The 90 freeway completely bypasses the entire city of Wallace with its raised overpass.
-Wallace has some of the finest restored buildings in any mining town that I have visited.
+Wallace has some of the finest restored buildings of any mining town that I have visited.

 Dante’s Peak – Several movies were filmed here including Dante’s Peak (1996).
 There are also several mining related attractions located downtown (more on these shortly).

-Two attractions left over from Wallace’s early mining days are the Oasis Rooms/Bordello Museum and the Sierra Silver Mine Tour.
+Oasis Rooms/Bordello Museum and the Sierra Silver Mine Tour is one attraction left over from Wallace’s early mining days.
 The Bordello Museum is open to the public.
 It was purchased in 1993 by a local entrepreneur and converted to a museum.
 This entrepreneur also hired a muralist by the name of Robert Thomas to paint murals on the walls of the former saloon in the building.
 The guided tour through the second floor of the brothel is the main attraction.
 This museum is located at 605 Cedar Street.
 For more information call (208) 753-0801.
 The museum is open daily.

-The Sierra Silver Mine Tour is the only tour of its kind in the Pacific Northwest.
-For $8 you are first transported by a sixteen passenger trolley through the streets of Wallace to the mine entrance.
-You are then given hard hats and are guided through the mine tunnel.
-The guide provides additional information about the actual displays and exhibits.
-You can observe the mining equipment and learn about techniques used to mine silver ore.
-You should allow at least one and a half hours.
-The Mine office (where you purchase tickets – and or browse through their large collection of free travel information) is located at 420 Fifth Street.
+One can observe the mining equipment and learn about techniques used to mine silver ore.
+Allow at least 90 minutes.
+The mine office (where you purchase tickets – and or browse through their large collection of free travel information) is located at 420 Fifth Street.
 The tours leave every 30 minutes daily from 9am until 4pm from mid May through mid October.
 The hours are extended during July and August from 9am until 6pm.
 For more information call (208) 752-5151.
 Visit: www.silverminetour.org

-Two museums worth seeing if you have the time are the Northern Pacific Depot Railroad Museum (the building that you will most likely remember from your trip to Wallace), and the Wallace District Mining Museum.
+Northern Pacific Depot Railroad Museum is well worth visiting and is the building one most likely will remember from their trip to Wallace).
 The Railroad Museum is located at 219 Sixth Street, next the 90 Freeway bypass.
 The railroad was built in 1901 and operated until 1980.
-Some of the exhibits are pictures, railroad relics, and a recreation of an early 1900’s railroad depot.
+Some of the exhibits contain pictures, railroad relics, and a recreation of an early 1900’s railroad depot.
 Allow at least 30 minutes They are open daily from 9am until 7pm from May through September.
 In April and October they are open from 9am until 5pm, Monday through Friday.
 The hours vary slightly the rest of the winter so call ahead.
-Admission is $4.
 For more information call Phone Number (208) 752-0111.